What to Do When Your Claim Is Denied With Code CO-167 (Diagnosis/Procedure Mismatch)

 Do not give up—insurers count on patients dropping the claim.

-Denied With CO-167?
 Use the Attorney-Drafted Diagnosis/Procedure Mismatch Appeal Template.

 A CO-167 denial can be overturned — especially when the insurer misapplies coding rules or ignores medical documentation.
 My CO-167 (Diagnosis/Procedure Mismatch) Appeal Template includes everything you need: